SmingHub/Sming/docs/source/framework/core/pgmspace.rst

 --------------

 Once in flash memory, string data must be read into RAM before it can be used.
-Accessing the flash memory directly is awkard.
+Accessing the flash memory directly is awkward.
 If locations are not strictly accessed as 4-byte words the system will probably crash; I say 'probably' because sometimes it just behaves weirdly if the RAM address isn't aligned.